 Two great years soon passed by and I found the job sometimes stressful but equally rewarding.
 Working with Kyle was my first taste of running a business and confirmation that it wasn’t going to be easy.
 This business grew and eventually was acquired by JLA.

 1991 – The Internet was announced to the world.

 Now married with a baby on the way, and a mortgage to pay, my next career step was at Rantak Machinery Sales.
-At the time, these second-hand equipment suppliers were owned by Mike Hall and John Greenwood, both who had decades of industry experience.
-The business specialized in supplying re-conditioned machines to the launderette and dry-cleaning sector.
+At the time, these second-hand equipment suppliers were owned by John Greenwood and Mike Hall, both who had decades of industry experience.
+The business specialised in supplying re-conditioned machines to the launderette and dry-cleaning sector.